menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Single sign-on
 ^^^^^^^^^^^^^^^
 When activated, users do not have to authenticate when logging in through the Management Console or the Command Line Interface.
-For more information about Single sign-on, see :ref:`external_auth/#multi-factor-authentication`
+For more information about Single sign-on, see :ref:`external_auth`.

+Save comments
+^^^^^^^^^^^^^^^
+By default, users can save changes in the system without writing a comment.
+Here you have the option to choose whether writing comments should be required or optional.
+If you choose to make comments **required**, users will need to include a comment whenever they save changes.
+If you choose to make comments **optional**, users can choose whether or not to include a comment when saving changes.

 AD sites and subnets
 ^^^^^^^^^^^^^^^^^^^^^^